What’s In My Camera Bag: Gear Must-Haves for Adventure Photography

 Sony A7III

-Christine has been shooting with Sony ever since getting into photography 8(ish) years ago, starting out with the NEX-5T, and then the A7RII.
-Christine initially went with the Sony mirrorless system because not only were the camera’s lightweight, but at their price, they offered far more than the Nikon and Canon equivalents.
-Having lightweight camera bodies has always been important to us, since we spend so much time hauling our camera gear on the trail.
+I’ve been shooting with Sony ever since getting into photography 8(ish) years ago, starting out with the NEX-5T, and then the A7RII, before moving to the A7III.
+I initially went with the Sony mirrorless system because not only were the cameras lightweight, but at their price, they offered far more than the Nikon and Canon equivalents.
+Having lightweight camera bodies has always been important to me, since I spend so much time hauling camera gear on the trail.Ā

-In 2021, we upgraded to shooting with two Sony A7IIIs, due to the faster autofocus and better capabilities for shooting video.
-Compared to the A7RIII, I (Christine) much prefer the A7III.
-The A7III has more accurate autofocus, faster continuous shooting, and I’ve found the colors easier to process in Lightroom.
+In 2021, I upgraded to shooting with two Sony A7IIIs, due to the faster autofocus and better capabilities for shooting video.
+My husband also added the Sony A7SIII to our video arsenal.

 GoPro Hero9 Black